 It was a slow weekday when I found myself curled up in bed watching Unique Sweets reruns on the Cooking Channel.
-I only just discovered the show a couple months ago and it has now been one of my favorites on the network.
-It features exactly what the title describes, unique sweets around United States from cakes to brittles to cupcakes to ice creams.
-In one particular episode, the show was highlighting an ice cream shop in the South that had different flavored waffle cones.
+I just discovered the show a couple of months ago and it's now one of my favorite shows.
+It features exactly what the title describes, unique sweets around the United States.
+In one particular episode, the show was highlighting an ice cream shop in the South that had differently flavored waffle cones.
 Unfortunately, my memory is a bit foggy on what the eatery was called and what flavors they carried, but I remember it looked darn impressive!

-A couple weeks ago, I attempted to make my own flavored waffle cone using a red velvet batter.
-I was so excited to try this new method that the fact that I did not have the right waffle iron or the right batter did not cross my mind until I actually attempted it.
+A couple of weeks ago, I attempted to make my own flavored waffle cone using a red velvet batter.
+I was so excited to try this new method that the fact that I did not have the right waffle iron or the right batter did not cross my mind.
 What came out what not exactly a waffle cone...but red velvet waffles!
 Some creations are mistakes and this is one of them.
 They weren't exactly what I was trying to make but these red velvet waffles are still insanely delicious!

 - 1 teaspoon vanilla extract

 - Heat waffle maker to medium-high.
-Spray with cooking spray and scoop 1/2 cup batter in the center.
-Close lid and cook waffle until steam no longer escapes and the waffle has set.
-Carefully remove waffle from maker and let cool slightly on cooling rack.
+Spray with cooking spray and scoop ½ cup batter in the center.
+Close the lid and cook waffle until steam no longer escapes and the waffle has set.
+Carefully remove waffle from the maker and let cool slightly on cooling rack.
 Repeat with remaining batter.

 - Serve waffles with whipped cream and powdered sugar or ice cream.

 I've never been a fan of red velvet cakes because the red food coloring flavor is stronger than any other flavor in the cake.
 That is until I discovered the secret ingredient: cocoa powder.
 The addition of cocoa powder in the batter makes these a little chocolate-y and that much more delicious.